Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Introduction

 The experimental landscape of DSNB detection seems very promising.
-The Super Kamiokande (SK), loaded with Gd, has been a front-runner in this quest.
-In fact, recently the collaboration reported a slight excess of events over over background in its Run VI and Run VII~\cite{harada_2024_12726429}.
-This excess, though in its nascent form, seems to be inconsistent with the theoretical predictions.
-Future runs will shed more light on this.
-Other promising experiments like the Jiangmen Underground Neutrino Observatory (JUNO), the Hyper-Kamiokande (HK) and the Deep Underground Neutrino Experiment (DUNE) will join the detection efforts within the next few years.
-While these experiments are mostly sensitive to $\nu_e$ or $\bar{\nu}_e$, future dark matter detectors like DARWIN will also play an important role in detecting the non-electron flavor neutrinos.
-Theoretically, a number of works have demonstrated the potential of the DSNB to probe new physics scenarios, which causes a spectral distortion of the DSNB~\cite{DeGouvea:2020ang,Tabrizi:2020vmo,Akita:2022etk, Das:2024ghw,Ivanez-Ballesteros:2022szu,MacDonald:2024vtw,Wang:2025qap}.
-As a result, it is timely to visit the question of whether the DSNB can shed some light on the origins of neutrino mass.
+The SuperKamiokande (SK) experiment has been a front-runner in this quest.
+In fact, the collaboration reported a $\sim 1.5\sigma$ after analyzing the whole 5823 days of data taking before adding gadolinium~\cite{Super-Kamiokande:2021jaq}.
+Meanwhile, with SK doped with gadolinium, the analysis revealed a $\sim 1.2\sigma$ disagreement with a null DSNB hypothesis in its Runs VI and VII~\cite{Super-Kamiokande:2025sxh}.
+Similarly, the Jiangmen Underground Neutrino Observatory (JUNO)~\cite{JUNO:2015zny,JUNO:2022lpc} has started taking data, and hopefully will present results soon.
+Other promising experiments like the Hyper-Kamiokande (HK)~\cite{Hyper-Kamiokande:2018ofw,Hyper-Kamiokande:2022smq} and the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020ypp,pershey2024dsnb} will join the detection efforts within the next few years.
+While these experiments are mostly sensitive to $\nu_e$ or $\bar{\nu}_e$, future dark matter detectors like DARWIN~\cite{DARWIN:2016hyl} will also play an important role in detecting the non-electron flavor neutrinos.
+Theoretically, a number of works have demonstrated the potential of the DSNB to probe new physics scenarios, which causes a spectral distortion of the DSNB~\cite{DeGouvea:2020ang,Tabrizi:2020vmo,Akita:2022etk, Das:2024ghw,Ivanez-Ballesteros:2022szu,MacDonald:2024vtw,Wang:2025qap,Roux:2024zsv,Bell:2022ycf,Ashida:2023mak,Jeong:2018yts,Farzan:2014gza,Fogli:2004gy}.
+As a result, it is timely to revisit the question of whether the DSNB can shed some light on the origins of neutrino mass.

 This paper is organized as follows.
-In Section~\ref{sec:dsnb}, we consider the generalities of the DSNB flux, and its dependence on neutrino oscillations.
-Afterwards, we consider the model for varying neutrino mass ordering as function of redshift in Sec.~\ref{sec:model}.
+In Section~\ref{sec:dsnb}, we consider the generalities of the DSNB flux and its dependence on neutrino oscillations.
+Afterwards, we consider the model for varying neutrino mass ordering as a function of redshift in Sec.~\ref{sec:model}.
 We present our results in Sec.~\ref{sec:results}, and our conclusion in Sec.~\ref{sec:concl}.
 We use the natural units, $\hbar = c = k_{\rm B} = 1$, throughout this manuscript.